CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 Cost: $6m

-This project will replace the existing intersection with a roundabout at the intersection of State Highways 1 and 11 in Kawakawa.
+This project replaced the existing intersection with a roundabout at the intersection of State Highways 1 and 11 in Kawakawa.
 The primary benefit of this change is to improve safety and traffic flow.
 This intersection is a key connector on the Twin Coast Discovery Route which is included as a priority route in Te Tai Tokerau Northland Economic Action Plan.

 Find out more about the SH1/11 Kawakawa project